Floodplain Mapping Update: Clark Fork River, Bitterroot River, Rock Creek

 • Orchard Homes

-After the maps are adopted, Missoula County also will require any new construction in the floodplain to apply for a floodplain permit and meet certain requirements.
+After the maps are finalized by the Federal Emergency Management Agency, Missoula County will be required to regulate any new development in the floodplain.
 Examples of these requirements include elevating the structure, using flood-resistant building materials and installing flood vents.
 While Missoula County recommends property owners in the floodplain take mitigation measures to protect their property, they will not be required to unless they plan to alter, substantially improve or replace a structure.

 Let us know your questions on the updated floodplain maps for Rock Creek and the Clark Fork and Bitterroot rivers.

-Following a public engagement period, Missoula County will need to adopt the updated maps for residents in the floodplain to be eligible to buy flood insurance through the National Floodplain Insurance Program.
-Residents will not be eligible for this program if the County does not adopt the updated maps.
-Additionally, adopting the maps ensures Missoula County is eligible to receive federal assistance in the event of a major flooding disaster.
-If the County does not adopt the updated maps, it wouldn't eligible for federal funds, and recovery costs would likely fall to local property taxpayers.
-Adopting the new maps also will ensure Missoula County bases future land-use decisions on the most accurate data.
+Following a public engagement period, Missoula County will need to adopt regulations that reference the new maps for residents in the floodplain to be eligible to buy flood insurance through the National Floodplain Insurance Program.
+Residents will not be eligible for this program if the County does not adopt the regulations.
+Additionally, adopting the regulations ensures Missoula County is eligible to receive federal assistance in the event of a major flooding disaster.
+If the County does not adopt the regulations, it wouldn’t be eligible for federal funds, and recovery costs would likely fall to local property taxpayers.
+Adopting the regulations also will ensure Missoula County bases future land-use decisions on the most accurate data.

 Who will be affected?

-Residents who live in near these waterways in the following areas may be affected by changes to the floodplain maps.
-Property owners who will potentially be affected will receive a postcard about the updated maps.
+Residents who live in near these waterways in the following areas may see changes to the floodplain maps.
+Property owners who will potentially see changes will receive a postcard about the updated maps.

 • Bonner/West Riverside